DJESTRIN/DJESTRIN/README.md

 <h2>👨‍💻 Active Code Repositories:</h2>

-- <b> 🔦 [BrainBeam](https://github.com/DJESTRIN/BrainBeam) 🔦</b> a cloud computing pipeline for analyzing whole-brain lightsheet datasets at petabyte scale.
+- <b> 🔦 [BrainBeam](https://github.com/DJESTRIN/BrainBeam) 🔦</b> - A cloud computing pipeline for analyzing whole-brain lightsheet datasets at petabyte scale.
 Contains a full pipeline for analyses.
 Currently developing associated GUI + API.

-- <b> 🔬 [Sweet2Plus](https://github.com/DJESTRIN/Sweet2Plus) 🔬</b> a python API for analysis of suite2P outputs.
+- <b> 🔬 [Sweet2Plus](https://github.com/DJESTRIN/Sweet2Plus) 🔬</b> - A python API for analysis of suite2P outputs.
 In addition to analyzing suite2P outputs and performing statistics, this repo contains some C++ code for running behavioral experiments in the wet lab.

 - <b> 🖥️ [LinReg](https://github.com/DJESTRIN/LinReg) 🖥️ </b> - A unifying linear regression library.
 This repository contains R and SAS functions/scripts for generalized linear mixed models, linear mixed models, linear models.
 I am currently building this repository based on a variety of statistics scripts I have written over the years.
 In addition to regression analyses, there are some common functions for plotting and data cleaning.